zhaoyul/aposd-vs-clean-code/README.md

 	    return true;
 	  }

 If you trust the 'isMultipleOfNthPrimeFactor' method, then this method stands alone quite nicely.
 I mean we loop through all n previous primes and see if the candidate is a multiple.
 That's pretty straight forward.

-Now it would be fair to ask the question how we determine whether the candidate is a multiple, and in that case you'd want to inspect the `isMultiple...` function.
+Now it would be fair to ask the question how we determine whether the candidate is a multiple, and in that case you'd want to inspect the `isMultiple...` method.

+**JOHN:**

+I agree that it would be easy for someone reading `isNot...` to think they understood it completely without needing to read `isMultiple...` or `smallestOdd...`.
+Unfortunately they would be mistaken.
+For example, they would not realize that `isNot...` has side effects and that its `candidate` argument must be monotonically non-decreasing from invocation to invocation.
+To understand these important behaviors, you have to read both `isMultiple...` and `smallestOdd...`.
+The current decomposition hides this important information from the reader by pulling it out of `isNot...`.

+If there is one thing more likely to result in bugs than not understanding code, it's thinking you understand it when you don't.

+**UB:**

-In general, if you trust the names of the functions being called then understanding the caller does not require understanding the callee.
+In general, if you trust the names of the methods being called then understanding the caller does not require understanding the callee.
 For example:

 	for (Employee e : employees)
 	  if (e.shouldPayToday())
 		  e.pay();

-This would not be made more understandable if we replaced those two function calls with the their implementations.
+This would not be made more understandable if we replaced those two method calls with the their implementations.
 Such a replacement would simply obscure the intent.

 **JOHN:**

+This example works because the called methods are relatively independent of the parent.
+Unfortunately that is not the case for `isNot...`.

-Not only is `isNot...` entangled with the methods it calls, it's also entangled with its callers. `isNot...` only works if it is invoked in a loop where `candidate` increases monotonically.
+In fact, `isNot...` is not only entangled with the methods it calls, it's also entangled with its callers. `isNot...` only works if it is invoked in a loop where `candidate` increases monotonically.
 To convince yourself that it works, you have to find the code that invokes `isNot...` and